Force of Nature: The Dry 2: Plot

 Federal police detectives Aaron Falk and Carmen Cooper investigate money laundering facilitated by Daniel Bailey at his firm, Bailey Tennants Finances.
 They coerce employee Alice Russell to obtain evidence, in return for immunity for her previous embezzlement from the firm.

-Alice attends a corporate hiking retreat in the fictional Victorian Giralang Ranges with four other employees: her boss, and Daniel's wife, Jill, childhood friend Lauren, and sisters Brianna "Bree" and Bethany "Beth".
+Alice attends a corporate hiking retreat in the fictional Victorian Giralang Ranges with four other employees: her boss and Daniel's wife, Jill, childhood friend Lauren, and sisters Brianna "Bree" and Bethany "Beth".
 Three days later, Falk receives an incomprehensible call from Alice.
 He then learns that only Jill, Lauren, Beth and a spider-bitten Bree have emerged from the wilderness; Alice is missing.

 In flashbacks, it is revealed that Falk’s mother also disappeared from the same area during a family hiking trip in his childhood.
 After searching for several days, Falk and his father found her mortally injured.

 Falk questions Alice's hiking partners.
 They recount how during the hike, the group had become lost.
 A fight over their only map then caused it to fall into a river.
 Without the map, the group disagreed over which direction to proceed.
 Alice intentionally misdirected the group against the consensus opinion, causing further tension.
 The next day, the group discovered an abandoned cabin.
 Alice suggested this could have been the base of a notorious serial killer active in the area several decades prior.
 However, the group dismissed her concerns and voted to spend the night there, where another fight ensued.
 The next morning, the group was awoken by Bree's cries of pain from a spider bite.
 Finding Alice missing, they proceeded without her and were rescued from the wilderness.

 Using details from their accounts, Falk locates the cabin and finds Alice's corpse a short distance away.
 However, he also notices next to the corpse a log with a broken spider's web, suggesting Bree had been there.
 Confronted by Falk, Bree confesses she had stumbled upon Alice's corpse on the morning of her disappearance.
 Believing Beth was the killer, Bree hid the corpse to protect Beth, who is on probation and cannot afford further legal issues.
-Bree sustained her spider bite while hiding the corpse.
+Bree was bitten by the spider while hiding the corpse.

-Falk then notices Lauren and Alice’s respective daughters bickering nearby.
-Upon confronting Lauren, she confesses that on the morning of her disappearance, Lauren had stumbled on Alice leaving and attempting to call Falk.
-An argument over Alice's parenting and bullying behaviour escalated to a fight, in which Alice suffered a fatal headstrike.
-Believing the injury to be mild, Lauren returned to the cabin, leaving Alice's corpse to be discovered later by Bree.
+Falk then notices Lauren and Alice’s daughters bickering nearby.
+Lauren confesses that on the morning of Alice’s disappearance, she had stumbled upon Alice trying to call Falk.
+An argument over Alice’s parenting and bullying behavior escalated into a fight, during which Alice suffered a fatal head injury.
+Believing the injury to be minor, Lauren returns to the cabin, leaving Alice unconscious.
+Her body was later discovered by Bree.

-As Bree and Lauren are escorted away by police, Beth reveals to Falk that before departing for the retreat, she witnessed Alice successfully upload crucial evidence against Daniel onto a USB drive, which Alice had brought to the retreat.
-Beth had noticed Alice hide the drive, which Beth recovered.
-She hands the drive to Falk for use in his investigation against Daniel.
+As Bree and Lauren are escorted away by police, Beth reveals to Falk that before departing for the retreat, she witnessed Alice upload crucial evidence against Daniel onto a USB drive she brought with her.
+Beth knows where Alice hid the drive, recovers it and hands it to Falk for his investigation into Daniel.